A research study commissioned by Egmont Publishing UK

 There is a great deal of evidence illustrating why stories and reading are so very important to children, including impact on educational success, developing empathy, imagination, vocabulary and so on.
 Clearly stories and reading are not the sole domain of print, yet despite the appeal of the digital world, there seems to be a consistent fondness for print.
 Various studies (in the UK and around the world) have shown that parents and children, including teenagers, prefer print books to eBooks.
 In the UK, 73% say so (Nielsen 2015).

 Why is print preferred?
 What does print offer to children and to families?
 Is it offering something beyond the story itself?
 Do parents and children respond differently to reading and being read to in print and in digital?
 If so, how does it feel?

-Egmont’s latest research, Print Matters, explores parents’ and children’s responses to reading children’s books (print books, eBooks and apps) and magazines.
+A research project from Egmont, Print Matters, explores parents’ and children’s responses to reading children’s books (print books, eBooks and apps) and magazines.
 Egmont commissioned two studies and worked with Family Kids and Youth and with The University of Sussex’s Children and Technology Lab, part of the School of Psychology.
 In total, the sample was 43 parents and 43 children ranging from 2-9 years old.
 Using interviews and discussion, observation and Galvanic Skin Response, the findings of the two investigations are brought together to form a view of the conscious, unconscious and physical responses to reading.

 Emotional response to reading